1787 English cricket season: Matches played at Lord's

 There was a third White Conduit v Middlesex match on 14–15 June.
-The scorecard has survived and it is rated first-class.
-White Conduit batted first and were all out for 80, of which Butcher scored 30.
+White Conduit batted first and were all out for 80, of which Stephen Butcher scored 30.
 Middlesex scored 126 to take a first innings lead of 46.
 Play ended early due to poor light after White Conduit had reached 21 for 3.
 Next morning, they were all out for 88 (Richard Wyatt 26) and Middlesex scored 45 for 2 (George Louch 16 not out) to win by 8 wickets.
 John Boorman was credited with six wickets in the match (bowled dismissals only) and the newspaper report says that his bowling "won the game".
 The same report says White Conduit missed their best bowler, Charles Cumberland, who was sidelined with an ankle injury.

-On 20–22 June, White Conduit met an England XI in a first-class match.
-England scored 247 (James Aylward 93) and 197 (Billy Beldham 63); White Conduit scored 112 and 67 to be convincingly beaten by 239 runs.
+On 20–22 June, White Conduit played England.
+England scored 247 (James Aylward 93), and 197 (Billy Beldham 63); White Conduit scored 112 and 67 to be convincingly beaten by 239 runs.
 Aylward was run out for 93, which was the season's highest individual score.
-Beldham and John Wells are listed as first-class debutants.
+Beldham and John Wells are listed as debutants.

-On 2–4 August, Lord's hosted a top-class single wicket match between six-a-side teams representing Kent and the Hambledon Club.
+On 2–4 August, Lord's hosted an important single wicket match between six-a-side teams representing Kent and the Hambledon Club.
 Batting first, Kent scored 53 all out (Joey Ring 24).
 Hambledon replied with 27 and then bowled Kent out for just 13.
 Needing 40 to win, Hambledon in turn were dismissed for 16 and so Kent won by 23 runs.
 David Harris took eleven of the twelve Kent wickets.

-Towards the end of the season, on 10–12 September, there was a first-class match between teams selected by the Earl of Winchilsea and Sir Horatio Mann.
+Towards the end of the season, on 10–12 September, there was a match between teams selected by the Earl of Winchilsea and Sir Horatio Mann.
 Mann's XI opened with 116 (Harry Walker 44) and then dismissed Winchilsea's XI for 84 (Thomas Taylor 23 not out; Lumpy Stevens 3w).
 In their second innings, Mann's XI scored 123 (Tom Walker 40; David Harris 3w).
 Winchilsea's XI needed 156 to win but were all out for 61 (Francis Booker 22; Lumpy Stevens 3w) and so Mann's XI won by 94 runs.